ALittleCremeFraiche/AdultDVDEmpire.bundle/README.md

 ### Changelog:

+**Update:**
+**Description:** Removed unused random function.
+Fixed scraping of production year (was only scraping release date).
+Fixed the media format always returning as 'NA' despite pref setting.
+Refactored some code for efficiency and to remove possibility of using a couple of variables before assignment.
+Tagline was also no longer scraping.

 **Update:** 19 Nov 2024
 **Description:** Summary2 would only scrape first p tag even if summary spanned multiple p tags.
 Now scrapes all and separates with a new line.
 Don't need to pass in full browser cookie, just append ageConfirmed=true.
 Also learned how to import libraries without adding to sys.path.
 Removed the config.py file because of these lessons and improvements.